01 of 06

 Western Australia, Australia

-From June to September, more than 12,000 wildflower species flourish in a riot of color across the vast expanse of Western Australia.
+From June to September, more than 12,000 wildflower species flourish in a cacophony of color across the vast expanse of Western Australia.
 Of these, 60% are endemic.
 The season starts in the north with the arrival of the first tropical rains, then moves slowly southwards.
 Traditionally, the remote Pilbara region is the first to bloom.
 Here, pockets of flowers including pink mulla mulla, native roses and hibiscus provide a beautiful contrast to the area’s blazing blue skies and deep red earth.

 Further south, Coalseam Conservation Park, Lesueur National Park and Kalbarri National Park are all renowned wildflower hotspots.
 In the far south, Fitzgerald River National Park has earned itself a reputation as one of the most diverse botanical regions on Earth, with approximately 1,800 species of flowering plant.
 The best way to see as many of the state’s wildflower panoramas as possible is to plan a self-drive adventure along one of these routes.Continue to 6 of 6 below.